-As stated in its previous filings, FINRA proposed, and subsequently extended, the changes set forth in SR-FINRA-2020-015 to temporarily amend some timing, method of service and other procedural requirements in FINRA rules during the period in which FINRA's operations are impacted by the outbreak of COVID-19.6 Among other things, the need for FINRA staff, with limited exceptions, to work remotely and restrict in-
+As stated in its previous filings, FINRA proposed, and subsequently extended, the changes set forth in SR-FINRA-2020-015 to temporarily amend some timing, method of service and other procedural requirements in FINRA rules during the period in which FINRA's operations are impacted by the outbreak of COVID-19.8 Among other things, the need for FINRA staff, with limited exceptions, to work remotely and restrict inperson activities - consistent with the recommendations of public health officials - have made it challenging to meet some procedural requirements and perform some functions required under FINRA rules.
+For example, working remotely makes it difficult to send and receive hard copy documents and conduct in-person oral arguments.
+The temporary amendments have addressed these concerns by easing logistical and other issues and providing FINRA with needed flexibility for its operations during the COVID-19 outbreak, allowing FINRA to continue critical adjudicatory and review processes in a reasonable and fair manner and meet its critical investor protection goals, while also following best practices with respect to the health and safety of its staff.